bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part1/README.md

 ### Intro

-This write‑up documents my completion of TryHackMe’s Linux Fundamentals Part 1 room, focusing on basic Linux navigation commands to interact
+This write‑up documents my completion of TryHackMe’s Linux Fundamentals Part 1 room, focusing on basic Linux commands from navigation & directory movement, viewing and reading files, searching and filtering.
+Using basic redirection operators.

 ## Objective

 * Learn basic Linux navigation commands to interact with file systems.
 * Demonstrate how you can search for files and introduce shell operators.

-## Commands/ symbols Used
+## Commands

 ### Navigation & Directory movement